Scottsdale, AZ Office Overview

 |HonorHealth Medical Group - Thompson Peak - Primary Care||20745 North Scottsdale Road, 85255||57,539||2017|

 Scottsdale, AZ Green Office Space

 As part of the Phoenix metropolitan area, Scottsdale makes its contribution to energy-efficient green office buildings in the marketplace.

 One of the finest examples of a LEED-certified office building in Scottsdale is SkySong 1 in the Indian Bend neighborhood.
-Located at 1475 North Scottsdale Road, SkySong 1 was built in 2008 and contributes 150,000 square feet of Class A energy-efficient space to the Scottsdale office market.
+Located at 1475 North Scottsdale Road, SkySong 1 was built in 2008 and contributes 150,000 square feet of Class A energy-efficient space to the Scottsdale market.
 The building was awarded a LEED Silver-certification.

-Within the top 30 major office markets in the U.S., the percentage of green energy efficient, EPA Energy Star-rated, and LEED-certified office buildings has increased from less than 5% back in 2005 to 38% by mid-2017.
+Within the top 30 major office markets in the U.S., the percentage of green energy efficient, EPA Energy Star-rated, and LEED-certified buildings has increased from less than 5% back in 2005 to 38% by mid-2017.
 The Phoenix area placed 21st amongst the top 30 metro areas in the country for green office buildings.

 Scottsdale, AZ's Top Office-Using Sectors